-An introduction to spiders in the state begins with a review of common house spiders, starting with the domestic house spider, also called a barn funnel weaver, (Tegenaria domestica).
+Common Nebraska house spiders receive good coverage, spanning multiple families.
+The top picture shows a domestic house spider, also called a barn funnel weaver, (Tegenaria domestica).
 The formal name suggests an indoor spider.
 The build their webs in basements and corners of the house that get less traffic.
 Nebraska being farm country, they also occupy many a barn in the state.

 Two types of poisonous spiders, the black and brown widows plus the Brown Recluse spider also lead the list of common house spider questions in the state.

-While many species of cobweb spiders, the same family as the widow spiders, are common household spiders, generally speaking the widow spiders tend be be outdoor species.
+A handful of cobweb spiders, the same family as the widow spiders, such as the common house spider (Parasteadota tepidariorum) are common household spiders, generally speaking the widow spiders tend be be outdoor species.

 They build messy webs in woodpiles around the house, corners of barns, garden sheds and other areas or stationary objects that don’t get much human traffic.
 Keeping an eye out for the webs and black bodied females around the yard is the best preventative measure for keeping safe.